Each time you start a new recording session…

 To solve this problem, some folks try to accent the “1” so it stands out better.
-But all this really does is make the 2,3 and 4 sound too soft in comparison.
+But all this really does is make the remaining pulses sound too soft in comparison.

 Instead, the better solution is to give the “1” a different sound entirely.
-For example, you could use a jam block on the 2,3 and 4, but change the “1” to a cowbell.
+For example, you could use a jam block on the remaining pulses, but change the “1” to a cowbell.

 While these tips may help somewhat, a big portion of guys still won’t get the hang of it, no matter what.